deephaven/deephaven-core/demo/web/src/main/notebooks/B. Data science, ML, & AI/B1 Pandas and Deephaven.md

 )
 ```

-We can filter the data sets to remove the missing values.
+We can filter the datasets to remove the missing values.

 ```python
 remove_values_data_frame = data_frame.dropna()